rakshithkalmadi/pyqrcode/README.md

 # pyqrcode
-Create QR Code using Python
+Create and Read QR Code using Python